Dispersive analysis of $\mathbf\eta \rightarrow 3 \pi$: Dalitz plot distribution for

 \subsection{Number of subtraction constants, significance of theoretical constraints}

-Table~\ref{table:fitK} compares central values and errors obtained for various fits to the KLOE data with the matching solution fit$\chi_4$, which exclusively involves theoretical ingredients.
-Fits that do not carry the label $\chi$ are obtained by ignoring the theoretical constraints altogether.
+The number of subtraction constants occurring in the dispersive form of the chiral representation increases with the order: four subtraction constants at NLO, six at NNLO, etc. We impose theoretical constraints based on the NLO representation of $\chi$PT -- four subtraction constants are a suitable choice in this context, but our framework does leave room for two further subtractions.
+In the present section, we compare the solutions of our integral equations obtained with four, five or six subtraction constants and discuss the role of the theoretical constraints.

+The approach in \cite{Kampf+2011} differs from ours as it relies on the NNLO representation of $\chi$PT \cite{Bijnens+2007}.
+Six subtraction constants are used ab initio to impose the theoretical constraints.
+In particular, the representation obtained in this way invokes the estimates for the LECs obtained from resonance saturation in the scalar channel -- our analysis avoids the use of such estimates.
+For a comparison of their results with ours, we refer to Sec.~\ref{sec:Comparison}.

-In this sense, the first two lines represent two extremes: While fit$\chi_4$ only relies on theory, fitK$_4$ only relies on experiment.
+The first two lines in Table~\ref{table:fitK} represent two extremes: While fit$\chi_4$ only relies on theory, fitK$_4$ only relies on experiment.
 For a detailed comparison of these two solutions, we refer to the end of Sec.~\ref{sec:without theoretical constraints}.
 Table~\ref{table:fitK} shows that the central values of all of the subtraction constants of fitK$_4$ are within the uncertainty range of fit$\chi_4$ and vice versa.
 In other words, the fit to the data automatically satisfies the theoretical constraints.
 This can also be seen in the value $\chi^2_\mathrm{th}=0.67$ obtained with fitK$_4$: The central values of $h_1$, $h_2$, $h_3$ obtained from the KLOE data are all in the predicted range.

-The entries for $\chi_\mathrm{K}^2$, on the other hand, show that fit$\chi_4$ differs strongly from fitK$_4$: While the latter represents an excellent fit of the 371 data points with $\chi_\mathrm{K}^2=390$, the former yields $\chi^2_\mathrm{K}=799$.
+The entries for $\chi_\mathrm{K}^2$, on the other hand, show that fit$\chi_4$ differs strongly from fitK$_4$: While the latter represents an excellent fit of the 371 data points with $\chi_\mathrm{K}^2=390$, the former yields a value of $\chi^2_\mathrm{K}$ that is more than twice as large.
 Superficially, this may give the impression that the matching solution is ruled out by experiment, but this is by no means the case.
 In view of the uncertainties attached to the predictions for $h_1$, $h_2$, $h_3$, the matching procedure leads to an entire family of solutions -- fit$\chi_4$ merely represents the central one of these.
 The very fact that fitK$_4$ is a member of this family shows that the KLOE data on the Dalitz plot distribution of $\eta\to\pi^+\pi^-\pi^0$ confirm the theoretical estimates based on the assumption that the strong interaction possesses a hidden approximate symmetry.

 In the derivation of fitK$\chi_4$, both the KLOE data and the theoretical constraints are made use of.
 The comparison with fitK$_4$ shows, however, that this barely makes any difference.
 In particular, the values of $\chi_\mathrm{th}^2$ and $\chi_\mathrm{K}^2$ obtained with these two fits are nearly the same.